Alejandro Villanueva jersey is best-seller in NFL

 The Steelers had decided as a group to stay in the locker room.
 They were one of three teams to sit out the anthem after President Trump said NFL owners should fire players joining the protest.
 Trump referred to a player who disrespects the flag as a "son of a bitch."

 On Monday, Villanueva's No. 78 jersey was outselling big names like Marshawn Lynch and Aaron Rodgers on the NFL Shop.
+Fanatics, which manages the site, said it was the top seller across all of its sports platforms.

+His jersey may have surged in popularity, but Villanueva said during a press conference that his decision to walk out of the tunnel had caused a lot of embarrassment.
+He said he made his teammates, coaches and the team's owners look bad.

+He said head coach Mike Tomlin told the players to come to a unified decision about what they would do during the anthem.
+Tomlin wanted unity in the response and when the team couldn't come to a decision, they resolved to stay in the locker room.

 Villanueva was a captain and an Army Ranger who served three tours in Afghanistan and received several medals for his service, including the Bronze Star.